 Advice for Package Tourists

-Those going on short package holidays will normally be staying in accommodation that is chosen and 'quality checked' by the tour operators.
+Those going on short package holidays will normally be staying in accommodation that is chosen and quality checked by the tour operators.
 This does not protect the traveller from unexpected health problems particularly when venturing away from the hotel.

 These are very common.
 Contaminated food and water is a major cause of illness and care is especially important when eating out in countries where local hygiene is poor.
 Unaccustomed spices or oil in food as well as alcohol can also lead to stomach upsets.
 You should consider taking an antidiarrhoeal preparation.

 This can be very real even for short-term visitors perhaps made worse by family problems at home, illness or unaccustomed alcohol consumption.
 Problems may include adjusting to a different climate and language, unfamiliar social amenities, coming to terms with poverty, begging, and movement restrictions for safety or political reasons.
-It is usually helpful to be patient rather than critical when difficulties arise.

 Your accommodation may well provide good mosquito protection, if not you must consider taking a good mosquito net.
 Sensible clothing to protect the skin from bites and careful use of mosquito repellents are also important.
-If your advisor recommends anti-malaria tablets make sure you take then correctly.
+If your advisor recommends antimalarial tablets make sure you take then correctly.